robertorcosta/azure-docs.pt-br/articles/sql-database/sql-database-security-best-practice.md

 ### <a name="sql-deployment-offers-not-covered-in-this-guide"></a>Ofertas de implantação do SQL não abordadas neste guia

-- Azure SQL Data Warehouse
+- SQL Data Warehouse do Azure
 - VMs do SQL do Azure (IaaS)
 - SQL Server local